trenchcoatjedi/OpenWRT-automated-nightly-attended-sysupgrade-builds/README.md

 Prior to adding to crontab, change "/path/to/file.name" to the location the firmware binary is to be downloaded to.
 If this line is added to the crontab as is, the firmware will be overwritten each night and each build only stored for 24 hours.

-## Automated versioning by date and time
+## Automated filename versioning of downloaded firmware binaries by date and time

 To prevent nightly overwriting of the downloaded firmware binaries, the date command can be used in the destination path to create unique file name each day: